How to Write a Master's Thesis

 Your thesis will be stored in the form of metadata, and it will be published in the online thesis database.
 It will include your name, your thesis title, any translations (if available), and your supervisor’s name.
 The metadata will also include any keywords that will speed up the process of looking for your dissertation.
 The final approved version of the thesis will be stored in the database until it is needed.

 The abstract for your thesis will be published in full text.
 However, it will happen only if you provide official permission.
 You can use the application form to provide your permission, and your thesis will be published and made available to other readers.
 It may take a year before your dissertation is published, as the Graduate Committee follows all legal and ethical procedures to ensure the integrity and relevance of your project.
 Besides, if your thesis project is associated with some trade secrets, some time may be needed until these secrets can be published.
 Remember that, once the thesis is published, it will become a publicly available document.
 The hard copy of your thesis will also become available to others.

 If you decide not to give your permission, your thesis will only be available to university staff.

 Make sure that you provide your student services with a hard copy of your thesis.

 You must submit two hard copies of your thesis to student services.
 One of these copies will be archived, and another will be taken by your supervisor.
 Student services will evaluate your thesis and provide their assessment results.
-The hard copy must be identical with the electronic version submitted to the Graduate Committee.
+The hard copy must be identical to the electronic version submitted to the Graduate Committee.
 You do not have to hand the hard copy directly to the supervisor – the student services department will do it for you.